Last updated: Tuesday, 4 August 2020

 Public Health collects different information for different reasons, from providing funding for services to producing statistics to prioritise activities and campaigns.
 Some examples of information that may be collected include:

-- Name, address, date of birth or date of death
+- Date of birth or death

 - Postcodes and electoral wards for the analysis of health inequalities